 One camp reads these verses and interprets them to mean that God wants to save everyone (i.e. every last man, woman and child) and therefore that God is trying to save everyone (primarily through the influence and ministry of existing believers).
 They recognize that God isn't actually saving everyone, but chalk up this failure to the unfortunate imperfections inherent in every Christian ministry.
 The idea is that if Christians were better Christians, then God's desire to save everyone would be being met by Christian obedience.

 The other camp does not draw from these verses the conclusion that God is trying (and failing) to save everyone, believing that the scriptures elsewhere make such a conclusion intellectually untenable.
 They believe that sinners cannot and will not surrender the rule of their life to God of their own accord (i.e. repent), nor can sinners find it in themselves to trust God's promise of salvation (i.e. faith).
 In other words they believe that the act of salvation is an act of divine intervention from beginning to end rather than a divine provision that enables, but in no way ensures the production of, saving faith.

 Rational versus Irrational

-At first glance, it may seem, given only these three verses that the latter camp is ignoring the content of the three quoted verses mentioned above.
+At first glance, it may seem, given only these three verses, that the latter camp is ignoring the content of the three quoted verses mentioned above.
 Given no other information, these verses would teach that God desires to save all people, for everyone to repent, and that Christ is the propitiation for the whole world.
-For the first camp these thoughts plainly stated, irrefutable truths that can only be denied by someone deceived enough to be unsatisfied with what they clearly say.
+For the first camp these thoughts are plainly stated, irrefutable truths that can only be denied by someone deceived enough to be unsatisfied with what they clearly say.

 Yet those in the other camp would not describe themselves as denying plainly stated and irrefutable truths.
 They would say that they their interpretation of these verses is informed by both the immediate context of these verses, and by what is said elsewhere in the scriptures concerning these three thoughts.